TimTr/fizzbuzz/README.md

 swift run FizzBuzz-C
 swift run FizzBuzz-Swift
 ```
-or to build and work on the executable directly:
+or to build and then run the executable directly:
 ```
 swift build
 .build/debug/FizzBuzz-C